ICanBoogie/Accessor/README.md

 ## Code of Conduct

 This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project and its community, you are expected to uphold this code.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Testing

-The test suite is ran with the `make test` command.
-[PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
-The command installs dependencies as required.
-The `make test-coverage` command runs test suite and also creates an HTML coverage report in "build/coverage".
-The directory can later be cleaned with the `make clean` command.

-To ensure tests are running with the minimum requirements, it is advised to run them inside the provided container.
-The container is started with the `make test-container` command.
-Once inside the container, `make test` and `make test-coverage` can be used.
-Xdebug is available in the container and ready for debugging, it uses the servername `icanboogie-accessor` and the absolute path `/app`.